The Roman Labyrinth: Crete under the Emperors

 When most people think of Crete (if they do at all), they think of King Minos, the Minotaur, and the famous Palace of Knossos excavated by Sir Arthur Evans.
 Crete was famously home to a rich Bronze Age civilization – but its post-Minoan history has long been neglected.
 The island itself was a key stepping stone across the Eastern Mediterranean, connecting east and west, and north and south, Greece, Egypt, Cyprus and the Levant.

 Crete was conquered by the Romans in a vicious campaign that ended in 67 BC, yet both before and after that time Crete remained a keystone in the connectivity of the Eastern Mediterranean.
-In this module we will explores the Roman-period history of the island, with especial emphasis on its place in wider networks of communication, trade, and the transmission of memory.
+In this module we will explore the Roman-period history of the island, with special emphasis on its place in the wider networks of communication, trade, and the transmission of memory.
 You will gain insight into the workings of a neglected Roman province, its main cities of Gortyn and Knossos, the privileging of particular textual and archaeological pasts, and its place in the broader Greek imagination.